-Three months ended September 30, 2016
+Three months ended December 31, 2016

-The Company's net loss for the three month period ended September 30, 2016 was \$84,373 or \$0.00 per common share, as compared to a net loss of \$1,974 or \$0.00 per common share for the same period in 2015.
+The Company's net loss for the three month period ended December 31, 2016 was \$321,129 or \$0.00 per common share, as compared to a net loss of \$572,149 or \$0.00 per common share for the same period in 2015.
 Significant variances are described in the paragraph below.

-- Advertising and promotion increased by \$13,192 which was mostly due to the new contract entered into with AGORACOM to increase the Company's exposure to the small cap investor market. - Management fees decreased by \$44,523 for the quarter as the Company restructured its management team beginning in 2016.
-The Company no longer retains a full time Chief Operating Officer and a new Chief Executive Officer was appointed.
-The Company's Chief Financial Officer is retained on an as needed basis. - In the same quarter for 2015, the Company was reimbursed for a portion of its legal fees in the litigation over the Treaty Creek Property creating a reimbursement of legal fees of \$144,846 in the same period for 2015.
-The litigation was finalized in 2015.
+- Advertising and promotion increased by \$8,400 which was mostly due to the new contract entered into with AGORACOM to increase the Company's exposure to the small cap investor market. - Management fees decreased by \$15,599 for the quarter as the Company restructured its management team beginning in 2016.
+The Company no longer retains a Chief Operating Officer and a new Chief Executive Officer was appointed.
+The Company's Chief Financial Officer is retained on an as needed basis. - Business development costs increased in 2016 by \$52,867 largely due to the impairment write-down of \$51,015 on the D-1 McBride property. - Stock based compensation was recorded for options issued during 2016 in the amount of \$120,971 compared to Nil recorded in the same period in 2015. - In the same quarter of 2015, the Company finalized the litigation over the Treaty Creek Property increasing the legal fees over the current year by approximately \$335,500. - Interest costs in 2015 were also higher by approximately \$118,800.
+For the year ended 2016, the Company negotiated no interest on the majority of balances owed to vendors.